tomfun/debugInfo/README.md

 # debugInfo lightweight module for Magento #

-### Alternative way to control performance your web application, debug, dump variables and measure performance ###
+### Alternative way to control your web application: debug, dump variables and measure performance ###
 If you tired use some combination like this
 ```php
 var_dump($some);